kslg/kg-shopify-demo-store/README.md

 ## Shopify Automatic Discount Buy X Get Y

-This guide shows you how to implement quantity-based discounts (like "Buy 2, get 10% off") using Shopify's native discount functionality.
+This guide shows you how to implement automatic cart discounts ("Buy 2, save 10%") using Shopify's native discount functionality.
 No custom development, apps, or Shopify Plus subscription required.

-## What You Can Create
-- **Buy X, Get Y discounts** - Classic bundle deals (e.g., "Buy 2, get 1 free")
-- **Percentage discounts** - Volume discounts (e.g., "Buy 2+, get 10% off")
-- **Fixed amount discounts** - Dollar-off deals (e.g., "Buy 3+, get $5 off")
-- **Free shipping** - Minimum order discounts

-## Prerequisites
-- Shopify store (any plan)
-- Admin access to your Shopify dashboard
-- Products you want to include in the discount

 ## Step-by-Step Setup

-### Method 1: Buy X, Get Y Discount (Most Common)

 1. **Navigate to Discounts**
    - From your Shopify admin, go to **Discounts**